ikmb/exome-seq/README.md

 PU : `HGJJMBBXX.3` (This may not be 100% accurate, but available information is vague...)

-## Output format

-This pipeline produces read alignments in CRAM format rather than BAM to save disk space.

 ## Executing the pipeline

 The pipeline can be run as follows: